 I needed a server for the work I do and spent several hours getting it setup and running.
 However, the next day when testing, it would hardly receive a FTP transfer.
 The WiFi was so slow.
 I had to have my server running better than this.
 Frustrated and assuming my modem was bad, I headed for the Comcast store and acquired a Comcast Arris modem / router to fix my slow WiFi.

-New modem / router is not the answer
+New modem / router was not the answer

 I thought at least I’d find out if my slow internet problem was my modem, or if it was Comcast giving me the internet speed problem.
-With my having one of their modem / router, Comcast would have to find the slow WiFi problem no matter if it was on their end or my end.
+With my having one of their modems / routers, Comcast would have to find the slow WiFi problem no matter if it was on their end or my end.
 That’s what $11 a month would get me.

 The Arris modem / router was super easy to setup with port forwarding, etc. and the WiFi 5 GHz wireless network worked amazingly well for my server.
 Notice I said WiFi 5 GHz worked well.
 I have Comcast Blast and I am now downloading at 179 – 180 Mbps with uploads around 12.0 Mbps on WiFi!
 But, a new Comcast modem / router is not the fix for slow WiFi I want to show you.
 You don’t need to go get a Comcast modem / router, or likely any new modem / router.